sarvagnyanarayan/myocardial-infarctions/README.md

 The University of California at Irvine (UCI) maintains multiple datasets used for various ML tasks.
-The Myocardial Infarction Complications dataset was created by the University of Leicester.
+The Myocardial Infarction Complications dataset was donated by the University of Leicester.
 The dataset contains different complications related to MI and measures a variety of inputs related to the patient upon admission to the hospital, the ends of the first, second and third days.The various complications include but are